Here’s a quick summary of our budget carp reels, all under £100 with some under £50:

 The Wychwood Riot Big Pit Reel offers solid build quality for its price point, featuring a five-bearing system that provides smooth operation often seen in more premium reels.

-Its micro-pitch multi-disc drag system allows for decent control when playing fish, while the oversized main shaft contributes to adequate cranking power for the majority of Carp fishing situations.
+Its micro-pitch multi-disc drag system allows for decent control when playing fish, while the oversized main shaft contributes to adequate cranking power for the majority of carp fishing situations.

 The inclusion of an ACS line clip and anti-twist line roller shows attention to practical features by Wychwood, making this reel a reliable choice for anglers seeking good performance without breaking the bank.